The Flu & Immunisation

 2020 SEASON VACCINATION DEMYSTIFIED

-The NIP 2018 influenza vaccine arrived at EMC in April.
+The NIP 2020 influenza vaccine arrived in late March.

 There is a national drive to get flu immunisation right this year given the apprehension about the COVID-19 pandemic.
 There has been a fair amount of confusing media hype about it & we aim to summarise the facts and some provide FAQs to expand on them further down the post:

-All over 65s will be offered a new ‘trivalent’ influenza vaccine.
+All over 65s will be offered a ‘trivalent’ influenza vaccine.

-All children over 6 months & under 5 year olds will be offered a free influenza vaccine this year (given as 2 doses a month apart).
+All children over 6 months & under 5 year olds continue to be offered a free influenza vaccine this year (given as 2 doses a month apart if never received before).

 Eligible people under 65 years old will be provided with a ‘quadrivalent’ influenza vaccine.